 Whether your organisation is a startup, a global enterprise, a charity, or governmental body, building psychological safety will reap huge rewards.

-The tangible benefits of building psychological safety in your organisation range from improved innovation, better ideas, and products that thrill your customers, through to reduced risk of failures, breaches, and non-compliance.
+The tangible benefits of building psychological safety in your organisation range from improved innovation, better ideas, and products that excite your customers, through to reduced risk of failures, breaches, and non-compliance.

 Whether you work for a private company, non-profit organisation, a government agency or a sports team, building psychological safety and working through this action pack will return real benefits:

 Increasing psychological safety increases the likelihood of successful innovation, through intelligent risk taking and lower fear of failure resulting in quicker time-to-market and improved products and services.

 Higher psychological safety results in an increased ability for the team to learn from mistakes through both admitting them in the first place, and carrying out exercises such as blameless retrospectives, resulting in fewer problems or outages, higher quality, and improved governance, compliance and controls.

 3- Better Health and Safety, and Security

 Improved psychological safety means a higher likelihood of proper reporting of concerns and security issues, resulting in decreased risk of security, health and safety or non-compliance incidents.

 4- Higher Employee Retention and Lower Churn